zhenfeizhang/ntru-crypto/README.md

     256	      12881	  8173	    512	  15360	  638     5000	  116	  1

 Much of the performance impact in SSL comes from the use of public key cryptography, which is used to initiate new sessions (session “handshakes”).
 During session handshakes, the main public key activity consuming server resources is decryption of the session key provided by each client.
 Performance increases in decryption have a significant impact on server performance.
 At current levels of activity, for a server using NTRU, the server time spent peforming public key cryptography will become negligible.
-CyaSSL+NTRU, a product that uses the algoritm runs 20x to 200x faster than openSSL RSA.

 Has NTRU's speed been verified by third parties?
 ------------------------------------------------